aman-q/moviesflix/README.md

 # MovieFlix

 Welcome to the MovieFlix!
-This project is a simple movie application built with React, utilizing React props, Styled Components for styling, and state management for features like adding to cart, rating movies, and adding to favorites.
+This project is a simple movie application built with React, utilizing React props, Styled Components for styling, and state management for features like adding to cart, rating movies, and adding to favorites.[Demo](https://main--rainbow-bunny-667e2e.netlify.app/)

 ## Table of Contents